-Alternative small business financing routes re highly sought after in the current economy.
+Alternative small business financing routes such as invoice finance are highly sought after in the current economy.
 With the growing difficulty in securing conventional bank loans and the requirement for funding in order to help most small businesses survive and t grow, plenty of new routes for lending have sprouted up, one of those is named merchant cash advance.

 This works for small businesses by receiving a cash advance that they pay back incrementally through a percentage of each of their credit and debit card payments until they have paid back the amount lent plus interest.

 This is a great option for businesses that see a lot of small card transactions done throughout business hours.
 But there are advantages and some disadvantages to this route:

 Easy to set up